ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/experience.md

 ## Professional Experience

-### Health Economics Researcher
+### Economics Research Analyst
 *Partogen Beh Tashkhis | 2016 – 2021*
-I worked on applied research projects in health economics and inequality, combining rigorous quantitative analysis with policy-relevant evaluation.
-My responsibilities included designing cost-effectiveness studies, managing and analyzing large datasets, and applying econometric methods to measure efficiency and distributional outcomes in healthcare.
+I worked on applied research projects with a focus on data-driven analysis of inequality and resource allocation.
+My responsibilities included designing empirical studies, managing and analyzing large datasets, and applying econometric and statistical techniques to evaluate efficiency and distributional outcomes.

-The role required close collaboration with multidisciplinary teams and the communication of complex findings to both technical and non-technical audiences.
-This experience deepened my interest in inequality and resource allocation while strengthening my ability to connect analytical methods with real-world challenges.
+The role required close collaboration with multidisciplinary teams and clear communication of complex results to both technical and non-technical audiences.
+This experience strengthened my expertise in big data analytics, econometric modeling, and quantitative research, while deepening my ability to connect analytical methods with real-world challenges in both industry and research contexts.

 ---